 53. Dine at a waterfront restaurant

 Only in New York City can you grab a table at a waterfront restaurant with lovely skyline views.
-We’re talking everything from floating Mexican restaurants to picnic tables right along the East River.
-Check out all our favorite waterfront spots here, including the likes of La Barca Cantina, Grand Banks, and more!
+We’re talking everything from a floating Mexican restaurant to picnic tables right along the East River.
+Check out all our favorite waterfront spots here.

 55. Spend a rainy NYC day the right way